Polyglot-K0/Noob_Rust/guessing_game/README.md

     // let foo = 5; <- immutable
     // let mut bar = 5; <- mutbale
-    // We need to make it mutable in order to change the value with the user input let mut guess = String::new();
+    // We need to make it mutable in order to change the value with the user input
+    // Calling sring::new, a function that returns a new instance of a string let mut guess = String::new();

     io::stdin().read_line(&mut guess)